NefariousTechSupport/igArchiveExtractor/README.md

 # igArchiveExtractor
- A command line utility for extracting files from a .arc file from Skylander's Spyro's Adventure for Wii and Wii U
+ A command line utility for extracting files from a .arc file from Skylander's Spyro's Adventure for Wii U

 ## Usage